 However, this method might not as reliable as the other ones due to the amount of time that gets passed and what colored underwear you may be wearing.

 This is a method where you track changes in your mucus to predict when you will ovulate.
 You will have to do this every day for various cycles.
 Doing so will help you understand a number of patterns.
-Once you know how to do it, this is the most successful method to use.
+Once you know how to do it, this is one of the most successful natural pregnancy methods to use.

 You can also use an app or an online tracker to keep track of the days that you may be most likely to ovulate.
 This way you could plan to have sex and is the best chance for you to become pregnant.